OWASP/www-policy/operational/chapter-handbook-existing.md

 ## Hold a minimum of 4 chapter meetings or events each year
 There are a variety of meeting "formats" or events that may be used to fulfill this requirement.
 Most chapters host a series of in-person meetings with 1-3 talks about security and time to network.
 Successful chapters usually supplement these types of meetings with specialty events like virtual meetings, social hours, hackathons, study groups, and contests like capture the flag.
 Chapters that represent an entire state, region, or country usually host a smaller number of larger events in various locations throughout their geographic range.
 Possibilities for meeting formats and events are are nearly limitless.

-## Give official notice of the wiki, chapter mailing list, and OWASP Calendar
+## Give official notice on the website and chapter mailing list
-Chapter meetings must be posted on the Chapter’s page on the OWASP wiki and a meeting announcement must be sent out to the OWASP mailing list [insert discourse pg]) to notify the OWASP community of each upcoming meeting.
+Chapter meetings must be posted on the Chapter's page on the OWASP website and a meeting announcement must be sent out to the OWASP mailing list [insert discourse pg]) to notify the OWASP community of each upcoming meeting.
 Also, the meeting must be listed on the OWASP Global Events Calendar.
-All chapter social media accounts must be linked on the wiki page.
-If you are using MeetUp chapter leaders should consider joining the Foundation’s MeetUp pro account to take advantage of the ability to simply update the MeetUp page and have your information mirrored on the OWASP Calendar and your wiki page (Available in late 2017).
+All chapter social media accounts must be linked on the website page.
+If you are using MeetUp chapter leaders should consider joining the Foundation's MeetUp pro account to take advantage of the ability to simply update the MeetUp page and have your information mirrored on the OWASP Calendar and your website page (Available in late 2017).

 ## Abide by OWASP principles and code of ethics
-The OWASP Core Purpose, Values, Principles, and Code of Ethics are posted on the About OWASP wiki page.
+The OWASP Core Purpose, Values, Principles, and Code of Ethics are posted on the About OWASP website page.
 Breaches of the Code of Ethics may result in the Foundation taking disciplinary action, including replacing chapter leadership or revoking membership.

-## Protect the privacy of the chapter’s local contacts
+## Protect the privacy of the chapter's local contacts
 The privacy of chapter members and meeting attendees must be protected at all times.
 You should not disclose names, email addresses, or other identifying information about OWASP members or meeting attendees.
 Only aggregate statistics can be referenced.
 Sponsors should not have access to member lists; however, they may ask attendees to share contact information voluntarily, for example via submitting business cards voluntarily for a raffle.

 ## Maintain vendor neutrality (act independently)
-In order to preserve OWASP’s non-profit status and open, non-commercial principles it is important that no commercially-oriented "sales pitch" talks are given at OWASP events, be they chapter meetings or conferences.
+In order to preserve OWASP's non-profit status and open, non-commercial principles it is important that no commercially-oriented "sales pitch" talks are given at OWASP events, be they chapter meetings or conferences.
 Such talks are not only against OWASP principles, they also blur the line between OWASP and commercial entities, thus diluting the OWASP brand name and agnostic status globally.

 To avoid sales pitches please adhere to the following guidelines:
 - Limit discussion of meeting sponsors to 5 minutes at either the beginning or end of each chapter meeting.